MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Available to Promise.md

  # Run a sample transaction with Available to Promise check

-   Intelligent Order Management will now have the ability to perform Inventpry checks as an independnet provider action.
+   Intelligent Order Management will now have the ability to perform Inventory checks as an independnet provider action.
 If the sales order lines are already assigned    a **Fulfillment Source** via a **policy** or **manual order creation**, one can orchestrate the order to perform independent inventory checks.
 If the above            **Settings** are enabled then this will also check on Available to Promise dates and determine the **Material Availibility Date** and **Estimated Shipment Date** on    the sales orde line.

    [!NOTE]
    >- The inventory checks will also happen as part of **Fulfillment and Returns optimization** and based on **ATP Settings**, the sales order lines will be updated      accordingly.

-   Below is a sample order journey with policy based fulfillment assignment.
+   Here is a sample order journey with policy based fulfillment assignment.

    ![Sample Orchestration.](media/SampleOrch.png)